Rewriting the story: How Tameside is changing the narrative through placemaking

 Place branding is more than marketing jargon.
 It’s about instilling confidence in a place.
 Manchester has long recognised the power of a strong brand.
 Now, Tameside is starting to shape one of its own, and that starts with changing the story that’s being told.

-Small scale changes can move the dial, too
+Small scale changes can move the dial

 Ashton Old Baths has been recently converted into a digital and creative hub.

-While Godley Green sets the stage for long-term growth, at the local scale Tameside’s town centres are where the story is unfolding in real time.
+At the local scale Tameside’s town centres are where the story is unfolding in real time.

 In Ashton, for example, the Council has capitalised on levelling up funding to support the redevelopment of its market square and market hall, while the striking conversion of Ashton Old Baths into a digital and creative hub has brought new life to a heritage asset.
 Mayor Andy Burnham’s recent Good Growth Fund announcement to commit £7.6m towards Ashton’s town centre regeneration has been another major boost.

-Strategic plans like Godley Green take years to bear fruit.
-But local wins create tangible benefits and shift perceptions.
+Local wins create tangible benefits and shift perceptions.
 After all, a place’s reputation is built on what people can see and feel.

 Storytelling as a strategy